SimPyClassic/SimPyClassic/docs/source/Manuals/Examples/ListOfModels.rst

 All of these examples come with SimPY in the docs/examples directory.

-NOTE: The GUI examples do not work for Python 3 as the GUI libraries have not been ported to Python 3.
+NOTE: The SimGUI examples do not work for Python 3 as the SimGUI library has not been ported to Python 3.

 New Program Structure
 +++++++++++++++++++++++++